 The Men’s Room

-The Men’s Room is an arts and social support charity that works with disadvantaged and marginalised young men aged 18-30 who have experience of sex work, homelessness or the criminal justice system.
-They run one creative session a week as well as drop-in, outreach and one to one support services.
+The Men’s Room is an arts and social support charity working with disadvantaged and marginalised men aged 18-30 who have experienced sex work, homelessness or the criminal justice system.
+Services include weekly creative sessions as well as drop-in, outreach and one to one support services.

 0161 834 1827